Elen-tesfai/cd-cintel-07-tdash/README.md

 pip install pyshiny flask
 ```
 ### Step 3: Run the Dashboard Locally:
-Once you’ve cloned the repository and installed the dependencies, you can run the app locally:
+On the repository is cloned and dependencies are installed, run the app locally:
 ```bash
 python app.py
 ```
 This will launch a local server.
-To view the dashboard, open your browser and navigate to the provided local address (typically http://127.0.0.1:8000/).
+To view the dashboard, open the browser and navigate to the provided local address (typically http://127.0.0.1:8000/).

 ## Run Locally - Initial Setup (VS Code Instructions)
-If you're using VS Code, follow these steps for an initial setup:
+If using VS Code, follow these steps for an initial setup:

 1. Open the project folder in VS Code.